ThorbenKuck/NetCom2/README.md

 A.B.C.D

 A is a breaking, major releas (feature-change)
-B is a non-breaking, major release (feature-extention)
+B is a non-breaking for normal use, potentially breaking for custom Instances, major release (feature-extention)
 C is a non-breaking, minor release (bug-fix)
 D is a non-breaking, security release